top of page

 When it comes to houseplants, few are as popular as the Monstera Deliciosa plant.
 Also known as the Swiss cheese plant, this tropical plant is known for its large, glossy leaves.
 Monstera plants are easy to care for, making them a great choice for beginners.
 However, like all plants, they will eventually outgrow their pot and need to be repotted.
 Here’s everything you need to know about how to repot your monstera plant, including when to do it and how to do it.

-This post contains affiliate links, please read Disclaimer for more info.
+This post contains affiliate links.
+Please read the Disclaimer for more info.

 The Monstera Deliciosa is a species of flowering plant that is native to the tropical forests of Central and South America.
 Its shiny, oversized leaves can grow up to three feet long and are often used in tropical-style floral arrangements.